edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayslice: array<anytype> [ int64 : int64 ] -> anytype

-    Array slicing.
+    Slices an array of :eql:type:`anytype` containing a fixed range of :eql:type:`int64` into a representable reference of the array's contents.

+    Omitting the lower bound an array will default the result to zero.
-    An omitted lower bound defaults to zero, and an omitted upper bound defaults to the size of the array.
+    Doing so to the upper bound will also default to the current size of the array.

-    The upper bound is non-inclusive.
+    The upper bound an array is non-inclusive.

-    Examples:
+    Below is an example of selecting indices of an array between slices and given
+    ranges:

     .. code-block:: edgeql-repl